-Although right now we don’t know the type of car you own and drive, its more than likely that yours at least has a central locking system to lock/unlock the doors with a press of a button.
+Although right now we don’t know the type of car you own and drive, it’s more than likely that yours at least has a central locking system to lock/unlock the doors with a press of a button.
 Not long ago, this was seen as a luxury option when purchasing a vehicle.

 Remote keys are some of the most widely used car key types out on the market in Houston TX.
-If looked at from a historical viewpoint, there was a time when a single car could utilize several keys (one for the trunk, one for unlocking the doors and so on).
+If looked at from a historical viewpoint, there was a time when a single car could utilize several keys (one for the trunk, one for unlocking the doors, and so on).
 A remote key has the advantage of providing all the services with just one convenient key.

 When remote keys first came out, they were a bit of an eyesore and were also quite bulky.
-Over the years they have slimmed down considerably but their weight and appearance still depends on the model of the car, because some high-end luxury cars having slimmer and more sophisticated remote keys.
+Over the years they have slimmed down considerably but their weight and appearance still depend on the model of the car, because some high-end luxury cars have slimmer and more sophisticated remote keys.
 Remote keys also have a predetermined distance from which they can perform their functions and that includes turning off the car alarm.

-This type of car key has inbuilt chip that is needed to deactivate an engine immobilizer (prevents the engine from starting and running by immobilizing main engine circuits either or all (the starter motor, the ignition, the fuel pump).
+This type of car key has an inbuilt chip that is needed to deactivate an engine immobilizer (prevents the engine from starting and running by immobilizing main engine circuits either or all (the starter motor, the ignition, the fuel pump).
 The Engine Control Unit of the vehicles sends an electronic message to the transponder key when the ignition is turned to On or Run.
 The car will then only start if the correct message is sent back from the key.

 Smart Proximity Keys

-Some cars have a proximity system that is triggered if a transponder car key is within a certain distance of the car and is sometimes called hands-free or advanced key.
+Some cars have a proximity system that is triggered if a transponder car key is within a certain distance of the car and is sometimes called a hands-free or advanced key.
 Proximity keys epitomize the concept of keyless entry into the car.

 Proximity keys work by giving off a frequency that can be sensed by the vehicle lock as long as you are physically close enough.
 Proximity keys work like a key fob and are probably the most convenient and time-saving little gadgets for your car.